lvunie/scraper_project/README.md

 `````````````````````````````````
 $ grunt concat
 `````````````````````````````````

-You already merge all josn in one!
+You already merge all JSON file in one!

 ## Usage:

-The Scraper program can work well for it's all functionality, include:
+The Scraper program can used for following functionality, include:

 1. Get all sub URLs from a given index URL.
-2. Scrape content as require and sort them in organized form.
+2. Scrape target content and sort them in organized form(.md).
-3. Download all require picture mark their path to markdown.
+3. Download all target picture mark their path to markdown.
-4. Generate JSON, markdown files for each URL and store in organized way.
+4. Generate JSON files to indicate the information of content store.
 5. Merge all JSON output files as one final output.

 ## Summary for scraper project so far(10-12)